 This doesn't matter in GT3 A-Spec.
 A car with a broken in engine and in need of an oil change has more power than a brand new one.

 6 Adds the new "Vision GT" feature which is a feature where car makers' new concept cars are being added over time to the game.
+There will be a total of over 20 VGT cars, by manufacturers ranging from Mercedes-Benz, BMW, Volkswagen, Mitsubishi, Toyota, Renault-Alpine and even Lamborghini.

 Creator Provincialism: The vehicle rosters are heavily dominated by Japanese cars and usually favor Japan-market names.
 It wasn't until the fourth game that Detroit actually got a decent car lineup, and it was still missing models like the 1970 Dodge Challenger (which showed up in the second game, go figure) and the 80's Pontiac Firebird.
 It also took until the fifth game in the series for Ferraris to finally appear.